par7133/tiny-tools/README.md

 - nana (was num), a printing utility for your code
 - fun (was fn), a function search utility
-- regextr, a reg expression failitator
+- regextr, a reg expression facilitator
 - var (was itok), a variable search utility

 Hope you can find them somewhat useful.
 Have fun!